Rules and Settings

 *There is a $2.95 administration fee for all league entries

 During league registration, you will have the option to purchase insurance against a Week 1 elimination.
 At the conclusion of Week 1, losing owners who bought insurance will be granted a free entry into a future league at the same entry fee (or less).
-We offer guillotine leagues that start in Weeks 2 (and beyond), so you can immediately join a new league.
+We offer in-season guillotine leagues, so you can immediately join a new league.

 The table below depicts the cost of insurance for each entry fee offered.

 Note: SuperChop leagues do not offer insurance.